 Service Worker Scope

-The service worker scope determines which requests it can intercept.
-Scope is defined by the service worker file location:
+The scope controls which requests a service worker can intercept.
+It is set by the file location:

 - Service worker at